gich2009/Pesapal-Challenge/README.md

 ## How to setup and use

 For now, the application can only work for windows systems because of file management differences with other operating systems.
-Ironical since I'm writing this on Ubuntu but that's the irony of life
+Pretty funny since I'm writing this on Ubuntu but that's the irony of a developer's life!

 1. Download the Pesapal folder.
 2. Write your assembly language code with the instruction set provided in a .txt file and save it in the .txt subfolder of the Pesapal folder.